Apps72/Dev.Data/ReadMe.md

 - [Extensions](#Extensions): Use some extensions methods to simplify your code (AddWithValueOrDBNull, ConvertToDBNull, ...)
 - [Data Injection](#DataInjection): Include your Unit Tests without Database, but intercept all queries executions to set predefined data.
 - [Best Practices](#BestPractices): Copy our samples and use it as templates.
+- [Entities Generators](#EntitiesGenerator): Generate automatically all classes from your database classes (via a T4 file).

 #### <a name="ExecuteTable"></a>ExecuteTable